- Writing online ≠ having a blog. A blog is a business that demands SEO and marketing skills. Writing online is just writing.

 - Phase 5: Business model is established, it’s time to find a new platform.

-Chapter 5: How Writing on Social Platforms Work
+Chapter 5: How Writing on Social Platforms Works

 It takes time to get noticed.
-You have to write regularly and go over the fact that people will likely tell you to go kill yourself in the comment in the beginning.
+You have to write regularly and just ignore the mean and negative comments.

 Here are the stages of growth you will go through: